Don’t feel like drinking tonight, or ever? You’re in good company at Princeton! Many people choose not to drink for a variety of reasons.

 - You don't have to give a reason.
 You can just change the topic.
 Ask if they like the song that's playing.

 - Hold a non-alcoholic drink in your hand.
-If you’re using a colored cup, people can’t tell what’s inside.
+If you’re using an opaque cup, people can’t tell what’s inside.
 Even just having a cup in your hand might stop people from asking.

 - It can sometimes feel uncomfortable or rude to refuse a drink when someone offers one.
 Here are some ways to say no.